patryklbn/portfolio-assessment/project1.md

 ### Reviewing My Code

 The reviewed code came with two suggestions to improve my work.
 The first was related to naming conventions, suggesting a change in my class name from `mediaDB` to `MediaDB`, in line with the C# convention that class names should always start with an uppercase letter.
 This was something I overlooked while developing my feature, and it was quite an obvious mistake.
-To resolve this issue, I've renamed my class to `MediaDB`, change of the occurence of mediaDB in code to MediaDB, cleaned the project and restore it.
+To resolve this issue, I've renamed my class to `MediaDB`, changed all occurrences of 'mediaDB' in the code to 'MediaDB', cleaned the project, and restored it.

 The second suggestion I received was about improving how my database was initialized.
 Initially, I was calling the 'InitiateDataBase' method in every other method performing operations on the database, which wasn't efficient.
 I realised this approach could indeed make my code vulnerable because if, by any chance, the initialization method wasn't called, it could lead to failures during runtime.